marmelab/react-admin/docs/useCanAccess.md

 # `useCanAccess`

-This hook allows to control access to a resource and action (and optionally a record).
-It calls the `authProvider.canAccess()` method on mount and returns an object containing a `canAccess` boolean set to `true` if users have access to the resource and action.
+This hook controls access to a resource and action (and, optionally, a record).
+It calls the `authProvider.canAccess()` method on mount and returns an object containing a `canAccess` boolean set to `true` if users can access the resource and action.

-it is part of the [Access Control](./Permissions.md#access-control) mechanism in react-admin.
+It is part of the [Access Control](./Permissions.md#access-control) mechanism in react-admin.

 ## Usage